yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 Regarding this proposal, Company A has already come to us.
 In particular, you have shown interest in using our undercarriage technology, and we would like to move this forward.

-**And what we'd especially like to focus on today is Proposal 2: "The Machine X Revival Project."**
+**And what we'd especially like to focus on today is Proposal 2: "Machine X Revival Project."**

 This is a proposal for strategic market entry based on a proven platform.
-By refreshing the Machine X mobile crusher platform, you can quickly enter the market.
+By refreshing Machine X mobile crusher platform, you can quickly enter the market.

 Through these two proposals, we aim to drive transformation through technical synergy and strategic revival, creating value for both Company A and Company B.

 ---

 ## 【Slide 4】Proposal 1: Technical Support for Mobilization
-0:56
+0:49

 Let me briefly explain Proposal 1.